 Our eyes also need to be kept clean so the surface is not scratched.
 A scratched eyeball distracts sight in the same way that scratched eyeglasses do.
-Any irritant in the eye automatically triggers a release of tears to wash it out.
+Any irritant in the eye (including aerosols from onions) automatically triggers a release of tears to wash it out.
 This fluid is made up of water, antioxidants, and traces of lipids, antibodies, and other elements that keep eyes healthy.

 Providing lubrication, nutrition, and a wash for irritants are three ways that tears serve us physically, but there are non-physical ways they serve us, too.

 Tears can be used to manipulate too.
 The term "crocodile tears" comes from an ancient anecdote that crocodiles weep in order to lure their prey.
 Just so, children manipulate adults all the time with tears, and women manipulate men.
 Some men manipulate women with tears.